bhristov6/pfal-lncrna/Final Figures/peaks and genes/README.txt

-Location of each peak together with closest gene and its annotation.
+Location of each peak for a given lncRNA together with the closest gene and its annotation.

 The column format is as follow: